nickpray/frameExtraction/README.md

-Just place video(s) into the `videos` directory and run `videoSequencer.py` to get those sweet, sweet frames
+Just place video(s) into the `videos` directory and run `videoSequencer.py` to get those sweet, sweet first and last frames